perladvent/perldotcom/content/article/perl-master---an-interview-with-brian-d-foy.md

 The thing to remember for any book is that no book is going to give you everything.
 Learning Perl is a very targeted book.
 There's that Randal Schwartz quote: "80% of the behavior of Perl can be described in 20% of the documentation"<sup>[[1]](#1)</sup>.

-In Intermediate Perl we move on to how to write Perl with people in teams, reusable code, how to share it and references.
+In Intermediate Perl we move on to how to write Perl with people in teams, reusable code, how to share it, and references.
 But they're both very short books of about three hundred pages each and Mastering Perl is about the same size.

 If you look in some other languages and look at their books, they've got these gargantuan things that are a thousand pages or more.
 I know in Programming Perl we were limited to a certain page count because they couldn't physically bind it otherwise.